skyaxe97/tp/docs/DeveloperGuide.md

 * *glossary item* - Definition

-## Appendix A: Project Requirements

-## Appendix B: Guidelines on Manual Testing
+## Appendix A: Guidelines on Manual Testing

 Refer to the **LIfEasier User Guide** for the setting up/quick start guide and to view more detailed information of all usable commands.
 After launching the **LifEasier** app, the tester can run the `help` command to display the list of available commands.